-\textbf{Measurements:} To align with recent work in this area \cite{avatarjlm, BoDiffusion}, we use the same AMASS dataset that contains locations and rotation angles of the head and two wrists.
-These measurements are from VR goggles and handheld controllers, which use a combination of ego-centric cameras, IMU sensors, visual SLAM algorithms, and dead reckoning methods to estimate $\measureset$ locations and rotations in the global reference frame, where $\measureset \subset \jointset = \{1,...22\}$ and $|\measureset|=3$.
+\textbf{Measurements:} To align with recent work in this area \cite{avatarjlm, BoDiffusion}, we use the same AMASS dataset, which contains locations and rotation angles of the head and two wrists.
+These measurements can be obtained from VR goggles and handheld controllers, which use a combination of ego-centric cameras, IMU sensors, visual SLAM algorithms, and dead reckoning methods to estimate $\measureset$ locations and rotations in the global reference frame, where $\measureset \subset \jointset = \{1,...22\}$ and $|\measureset|=3$.